yevhenii-sumdu/audiobooksyncer/README.md

 An application to synchronize an audiobook with text and its translation.

-The purpose of the app is to simplify the experience of listening to audiobooks in a foreign language, so you can quickly look up what's being said and check the translation if needed.
+The purpose of this app is to simplify the experience of listening to audiobooks in a foreign language, so you can quickly look up what's being said and check the translation if needed.

 Under the hood, the following packages are used:
 - [aeneas](https://github.com/readbeyond/aeneas) - to sync text with audio